-1. Upfront Costs
+1. Upfront Costs – Car vs E-Bike

 Car: The average cost of a new car in the UK is around £25,000 to £30,000, with used cars still costing several thousand pounds.
 This doesn’t even include optional features, insurance, and taxes, which can significantly add to the initial investment.

-Bike/E-Bike: A quality road bike costs anywhere from £500, while an E-bike typically ranges between £2,000 and £6000.
+Bike/E-Bike: A quality road bike costs anywhere from £500, while an E-bike cost can typically ranges between £2,000 and £6000.
 Even at the higher end of the E-bike spectrum, the initial purchase cost is still much lower than that of a car.

-2. Running Costs
+2. Running Costs & Maintenance – Car vs E-Bike

 Car: Cars come with ongoing costs such as fuel, insurance, road tax, MOTs, servicing, and parking fees.
 Fuel alone can cost between £1,000 to £2,500 annually, depending on how much you drive.
 Insurance premiums, road tax, and general maintenance could easily add another £1,000 or more per year.